 Burial at Prairie Creek Conservation Cemetery (PCCC) is available to anyone, regardless of race, creed, color, religious beliefs, national origin, gender, or political affiliation.
 You may indicate your intent to be buried at Prairie Creek Conservation Cemetery by filling out a Burial Preferences form.
-Prairie Creek Conservation Cemetery will ensure that there is enough space for everyone who submits a Burial Preferences form.
+Prairie Creek Conservation Cemetery will ensure that there is enough space for everyone who submits a copy of their Burial Preferences form.

 The policies of Prairie Creek Conservation Cemetery address our dual mission of environmentally friendly burial and land conservation.